aiven/aiven-docs/docs/products/grafana/get-started.md

 ## Log in to Grafana

-After starting the Aiven for Grafana service, you can follow these steps to access Grafana:
+After starting the Aiven for Grafana service, you can access Grafana:

 1. From the [Aiven Console](https://console.aiven.io/), access your Aiven for Grafana service.